-On 29 December 2021, all the conditions of the Subscription Agreements (as supplemented by the Supplemental Agreements) have been fulfilled and the Subscriptions were completed.
-An aggregate of 226,770,954 Subscription Shares were allotted and issued to the Subscribers, of which, 192,755,311 Subscription Shares were allotted and issued to De Gennes Limited (鴻贇有限公司) and 34,015,643 Subscription Shares were allotted and issued to Ms. Sun Ningning respectively, at the New Subscription Price of HK\$0.10 per Subscription Share.
+On 29 December 2021, the Company allotted and issued an aggregate of 226,770,954 shares with the par value of HK\$0.1 each at the subscription price of HK\$0.1 per share to two independent third parties for cash (the "Subscriptions") with aggregate nominal value of HK\$22,677,096.
 The gross proceeds and net proceeds arising from the Subscriptions amounted to approximately HK\$22.67 million and HK\$22.37 million, respectively.
-The Company intended to apply (i) approximately HK\$15.64 million for capital injection in Beijing Orient LegendMaker Software Development Co., Ltd.\ (北京東方龍馬軟件發展有限公司) as detailed in the announcements of the Company dated 9 November 2021 and 29 November 2021 and (ii) approximately HK\$6.73 million for general working capital of the Group which shall be applied on, including, but not limited to, approximately 5% for general administrative and operating expenses of the Group.
-The net proceeds will be used in the following year according to the intended use.
+The Company intended to apply (i) approximately HK\$11.64 million for capital injection in Beijing Orient LegendMaker as detailed in the announcements of the Company dated 9 November 2021, 29 November 2021 and 5 August 2022 and (ii) approximately HK\$10.73 million for general working capital of the Group which shall be applied on, including, but not limited to, approximately 70% for staff cost, approximately 20% for professional fees, approximately 5% for rental payments and approximately 5% for general administrative and operating expenses of the Group.